caraya/personal-blog/content/blog/remote-debugging-on-mobile.md

 Ideally, you'd test with a device that reflects your users' and, sadly, that's not trending up as it should.
 The average device is not the iPhone or high-end Android device in most developers' pockets.
 It's more likely to be a lower-powered multi-core device.

 I won't go into the details of why mobile performance in the mid and lower range of devices is not good.
-Alex Russell has a great [blog post](https://infrequently.org/2021/03/the-performance-inequality-gap/) and a [presentation from 2016](https://www.youtube.com/watch?v=4bZvq3nodf4) that covers this topic.
+Alex Russell has a great [blog post](https://infrequently.org/2021/03/the-performance-inequality-gap/) and a presentation from 2016that covers this topic.

+<lite-youtube videoid="4bZvq3nodf4"></lite-youtube>

 The post will look at how to use the browser's DevTools to debug issues.